Bithero-Agency/miniweb-d/readme.md

     Uses the parameter name if none is supplied
 - `@QueryParam` annotated `string` or `string[]` params get the specified header;
     Uses the parameter name as queryparam name if none is supplied, same with default value
+- `@PathParam` annotated `string` params get the specified path parameter;
+    Uses the parameter name if none is supplied

 To use middlewares you have two options, either create a named one or use functionals:
 ```d